core-code/CoreLib/README.md

 additionally some parts of CoreLib require setting the SANDBOX #define to indicate whether your app is sandbox

+you can also use this if you want to include JMApplicationDelegate but not JMRatingWindow
+	#define SKIP_RATINGWINDOW 1

 also you can define VENDOR_HOMEPAGE and FEEDBACK_EMAIL for the built-in feedback mechanism (openURL)

 some parts of CoreLib do more checking if DEBUG is defined